Against throwaway culture

 – We avoid harmful chemicals and always follow the law when handling chemicals.
 We ensure by having strict guidelines that chemicals do not harm the environment or people.

-– We have conducted a preliminary assessment of biodiversity risks and opportunities in our operations.
+– We pay attention to the environment when making purchases: in textile products, we favor natural or recycled materials, we do not buy endangered or threatened tree species, we favo… – We have conducted a preliminary assessment of biodiversity risks and opportunities in our operations.
 We will deepen our understanding between our business and biodiversity and further map the ecosystem services relevant for us.

 – We avoid harmful chemicals and always follow the law when handling chemicals.
 We ensure by having strict guidelines that chemicals do not harm the environment or people.